MurphyPone/murphypone.github.io/src/content/magical-number-seven.md

 Hayes tried this experiemnt on binary digits, decimal digits, letters, alphanumeric strings, and words and it was also replicated by Pollack with similar results which were clear in both: amount of information transmitted is not a constant, but increases almost linearly as the amount of informaiton per item in the input is increased.

-Despite the coincidence of the sinistral seven, the span of absolute judgement and immediate memeory suffer quite different kinds of limitations.
+Despite the coincidence of the sinistral seven, the span of absolute judgement and immediate memory suffer quite different kinds of limitations.
 These experiments found that absolute judgement is limited by the amount of information, whereas immediate memory is limited by the number of items.

-This distinction can be highlighted by considering the content of the experiemnts: bits vs. chunks.
+This distinction can be highlighted by considering the content of the experiments: bits vs. chunks.
 The number of bits of information is constant for absolute judgmeent and the number of chunks of information is constant for immediate memory, and the span of immediate memory seems to be almost indpeendent of the number of bits per chunk

 A chunk here has an ambiguous definition, due to the flexibility of the human brain to group things.